microsoft/vscode-cosmosdb/README.md

 <!-- endregion exclude-from-marketplace -->

-Browse and query your Azure databases both locally and in the cloud using [_scrapbooks_](#mongo-scrapbooks) with rich Intellisense then connect to Azure to manage your PostgreSQL and Cosmos DB databases with support for MongoDB and SQL (previously known as DocumentDB).
+Browse and query your Azure databases both locally and in the cloud using [_scrapbooks_](#mongo-scrapbooks) with rich Intellisense then connect to Azure to manage your PostgreSQL and Cosmos DB databases with support for MongoDB, Graph (Gremlin), and SQL (previously known as DocumentDB).

 ![Azure Databases Extension](resources/readme/overview.png)